The Future Self Kit

 Which one are you?

-The Striver
+The Climber

-The Validator
+The Defendant

 Every win is evidence submitted to a jury that never adjourns.
 You're tired of proving.
 The Kit shows you what your drive is for when there's no one left to convince.

-The Drifter
+The Lifer

 The fuel that used to work ran out, and nothing replaced it.
-You're still moving — the calendar carries you — but you stopped driving a while ago.
+You're still moving.
+The calendar carries you.
+But you stopped driving a while ago.
 The Kit helps you find the one thing that still has a pulse, and point a year at it.

 If any of this lands